Most Economical Family Cars in the UK

 The Green Car Guide to the most economical and lowest emission family cars on sale in the UK today.
-We list and compare eco-friendly family cars in diesel, petrol, hybrid and extended-range electric vehicle categories, with full spec reviews and fuel efficiency data.
+We list, road-test and compare the best eco-friendly family cars in diesel, petrol, hybrid and extended-range electric vehicle categories, with full spec reviews and fuel efficiency data.

 The list is updated on a monthly basis as new models are released and following our regular road tests where we give the vehicles a full work-out under realistic driving conditions.

 The Skoda Octavia range now includes a Greenline model which has an official combined economy figure of 88.3mpg along with emissions of 85g/km CO2.

 The DS5 is the first Citroen to use the Hybrid4 system.
 It is deceptively simple, combining a highly efficient 2-litre diesel engine driving the front wheels with a compact electric motor which drives the rear.

 Peugeot 508 HYbrid4 80.7 mpg

 The Peugeot 508 HYbrid4 achieves an incredible 78.5 mpg.
 It has a 2-litre diesel engine mated to a battery and electric motor which results in low emissions and high fuel economy in the official European test cycle.

 Mercedes-Benz C-Class 68.9 mpg